omar-polo/gmid/README.md

 > The remote IP address.

+`REMOTE_ADDR`

+> The remote IP address.

 `DOCUMENT_ROOT`

 > The root directory being served, the one provided with the
 > *d*
 > parameter to
 > **gmid**

+`AUTH_TYPE`

+> The string "Certificate" if the client used a certificate, otherwise unset.

+`REMOTE_USER`

+> The subject of the client certificate if provided, otherwise unset.

+`TLS_CLIENT_ISSUER`

+> The is the issuer of the client certificate if provided, otherwise unset.

+`TLS_CLIENT_HASH`

+> The hash of the client certificate if provided, otherwise unset.
+> The format is "ALGO:HASH".

 Let's say you have a script in
 */cgi-bin/script*